benjha/nvrapids_olcf/README.md

 This repository has the next directories:

+- build-scripts

+build-scripts directory includes scripts to build from source NVIDIA Rapids in SUMMIT.

 - dask-batch

-dask-batch directory includes scripts to execute DASK distributed workloads in batch mode
+dask-batch directory includes scripts to execute DASK distributed workloads in batch mode.

 - dask-cuda-batch

-dask-cuda-batch directory  includes scripts to execute NVIDIA Rapids workloads with dask-cuda in batch mode
+dask-cuda-batch directory  includes scripts to execute NVIDIA Rapids workloads with dask-cuda in batch mode.